phatli/CaseVPR/README.md

 * **`settings_lst`** *(optional)*
   For ablation studies, list overrides relative to `default_settings`.
 Each element describes one variant.

+For a complete field-by-field breakdown, check the docstring at the top of `scripts/eval.py`.

 ## 2. Adjust Model and Dataset Paths